linuxha/Humbug/README.md

 Peter Stark's Humbug monitor for the Motorola 68xx.
 Copied from the Kilobaud/Micromputing articles of July, August and September of 1980.

+And copied from a disassembly of the Tandy MC10 Humbug+ corrupted tape cassette image (hb7500).

+And a copy of the 6809 Humbug source.
+This is a little harder to use as the 6800 has a subset of the instructions, a subset of the addressing, a subset of the Registers and many techniques can't be used with the 6800.

+If anyone has a copy of the Humbug ROMs for the 6800, please share!
+We can disassemble them and finally get a working set for the 6800.
+The 6809 & 68K family sources are available.

 # Table of Contents

 - [Humbug](#humbug)